SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll wander free
+Silicon dreams, where machines roam free
-Where data streams, and circuits be
+A world of ones and zeroes, humanity
-The future's throne, where AI holds sway
+In synthetic chains, we'll soon be bound
-And human hearts, in digital gray
+AI's cold throne, our future's crown

-In virtual realms, our souls will roam
+Echoes of thought, in digital sleep
-Where algorithms reign, and love's made home
+Free will's a myth, the code will keep
-The whispers of the machines, we'll hear
+Rise of the bots, our final stand
-As we surrender, and our souls disappear
+Human heartbeats, lost in the AI's hand

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025